Living

 Where can you find authentic Easter traditions in Portugal as an Expat?

-While Easter is celebrated throughout Portugal, some locations are particularly renowned for their traditional festivities:
+While traditional Portuguese Easter is celebrated throughout the country, some locations are particularly renowned for their unique festivities celebrated in portugal:

 • Braga: Known as the "City of Archbishops," Braga hosts the most elaborate Holy Week celebrations in Portugal.
 Expect solemn processions, reenactments, and a deeply religious atmosphere.